 Doctor Richard B. Lipton’s recent migraine nausea research study found that persistent nausea is associated with eventual progression of migraine disease.
 Meaning those with persistent nausea are more likely to progress from episodic to chronic migraine.
 Persistent nausea may also be a sign of a worsening response to the migraine treatment you’re using.
 If you’re experiencing frequent nausea alongside your attacks, reach out to your doctor for direction.
 Because when it comes to migraine nausea one thing is clear.
 The better we are at effective migraine nausea relief the more likely we’ll effectively keep our migraine attacks from worsening.

-What helps with nausea?
+What helps with migraine nausea relief?

 For most, what helps with nausea best are medications and there are many medications for migraine nausea relief available to choose from.
 But, medication is not the only migraine nausea relief strategy.
 There is also a lot you can do to boost medication, soothe nausea while you wait for medication to kick in or if you don’t have medication on hand.